 Master of Science in “Biomaterials” (University at Buffalo/SUNY)

 Applicants to the MS program in Biomedical Materials Engineering Science at Alfred, or to the MS Program in Biomaterials at SUNY Buffalo, should have a 4-year Bachelor-level degree in dentistry, engineering or the physical sciences (including biology).

 The program requires 30 credit-hours beyond the bachelor’s level, as follows:

 Candidates for the MS degree must submit and successfully defend a Master’s thesis based on work completed as part of the 6 credit-hours of thesis research.
 In collaboration with their thesis advisors, candidates must also write and submit a manuscript suitable for publication in a peer-reviewed journal.

 The program is designed to be completed in 24 months (4 semesters plus summers) of full-time study.
 The program must be completed within six years of initial enrollment.
 Continuous enrollment is required.

 Students should make plans to support themselves throughout the duration of the degree program.
-More information regarding tuition and fee rates and projected living costs is available on the Alfred University Office of Admissions and the University at Buffalo School of Dental Medicine web pages.
+More information regarding tuition and fee rates and projected living costs is available from Alfred University or the School of Dental Medicine.